milesdaudistel/notes/notes.md

 What is a good way to format data?
 How do you keep your tables straight?

+Maybe a good example would be literal transactions at a store.
+Customer, each item they bought, amount they payed, and the date.
+Then you could query for how much a certain customer bought in a day.
+Or maybe there's 1 table that contains customer, time, and all the stuff they bought.
+Another table contains items, and their prices.
+So you could find out how much 1 person bought on a certain day by joining the tables and etc etc.  And it would also make sense as to why you would want to keep those tables separate.
+Imagine if we put all the money values for each item as a column for each individual thing a customer bought.
+We would have a lot of redundant cash values.
+Oh look, Cindy bought apples.
+Oh, Malcolm bought apples too.

 `Tables` store data.
 Each `field` (column) in the table is a type of data, and each `record` (row) is a data point.
 Call them fields and records, not rows and columns.
 Easier to keep it straight that way.
-So each record has all the same fields, and each its own values for that field.
-Think of each record as a single item, like a person, and each column as an attribute/trait of that person.
+Each record as a single item, like a person, a house, a song, whatever, and each field is an attribute/trait of that item.

+`Databases` are just a bunch of related tables.

+SQL syntax differs between implementations.
+For most, keywords like select and from are case-insensitive.
+Some implementations require semicolons (;), but not all.
+Just figure it out on a case by case basis.

+For all the below examples, use this interactive SQL thing to test them out: https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all

+Example 1:

+	SELECT * FROM Customers

+The `SELECT` keyword says what you want to get from a table.

+The `*` means 'everything' in a table.

+`FROM` tells the database which table you want to look in.

+So example 1 gets everything from the customers table and displays it.

+Example 2:

+	SELECT CustomerName, City FROM Customers

+This does the same as above, but only selects the name and city fields from the customers table.

+Example 3:

+	SELECT Country FROM Customers

+This gets a list of all the countries the customers are from.
+Notice there are a lot of duplicates.
+Like there are 2 Mexicos, 2 Germanys, and 2 Frances near the top.
+We don't need all that.

+Example 4:

+	SELECT DISTINCT Country FROM Customers

+The `DISTINCT` keyword will combine all identical records into 1 record.

+Now what if we wanted to just count how many countries there were?

+Example 5:

+	SELECT COUNT(DISTINCT Country) FROM Customers;

+`COUNT` counts up the number of records.

+What if we want to filter things in some way that is more complex than just getting rid of duplicates?

 `Tables` are the basic method of storing data.
 Each `column` in the table is a type of data.
 Here's an example of a table of cities: